TolikPylypchuk/SharpHook/docs/articles/migration.md

 # Migration Guide

+## A Note on SemVer

+SharpHook follows SemVer with one exception: the `IEventSimulator` interface.
+This interface is not meant to be implemented directly in client code - it's just an abstraction over the `EventSimulator` class.
+As such, when new features are added to event simulation, this interface needs to be changed.
+Technically, this is a breaking change and would require bumping the major version.
+Instead, changes to this interface are usually treated as minor version updates since they are not expected to break client code.

 ## Version 4 to 5

 Version 5 contains multiple breaking changes, so you may need to change your code to upgrade.